Gyeom/API-Composition-Util/README.md

 2. Collect your data from the different services.
 3. Call the `leftJoin` method, passing in the interfaces and the data you collected.

-MergeUtils will return a List of your templated data type containing the joined data.
-With MergeUtils, you can focus on what you do best: creating exceptional software solutions, while we take care of the rest.
+API Composition Util will return a List of your templated data type containing the joined data.
+With API Composition Util, you can focus on what you do best: creating exceptional software solutions, while we take care of the rest.

 ## Sample Example using `Map<String, Object>`

-In the first example, we demonstrate how to use MergeUtils to perform left joins on two `Map<String, Object>` lists representing users and their orders.
+In the first example, we demonstrate how to use API Composition Util to perform left joins on two `Map<String, Object>` lists representing users and their orders.
 This comes handy when dealing with separate microservices that manage user data and order data, respectively.

 ```java
 // Retrieve the users and their orders